renatoathaydes/Automaton/docs/running-scripts.md

 java -javaagent:Automaton-1.x-all-deps.jar=myAScript.groovy -jar my-app.jar
 ```

-You can also run several scripts in sequence by placing them all in the same directory.
+You can also run several scripts in sequence by placing them all in the same directory and giving the location
+of that directory to Automaton, rather than just one script.

 For example, if you saved your scripts in a directory called `mydir`, you would run your scripts as follows:

 ```